zedeckj/bulletchess/README.md

 `bulletchess` is a Python module for playing, analyzing, and building engines for chess.
 Unlike other chess libraries in Python, the core of `bulletchess` is written in C, allowing it to be **much** more performant than alternatives.

+The examples provided compare the performance of `bulletchess` against the popular library `python-chess`.
+The origin of `bulletchess` if from my realization that the speed of `python-chess` was restrictive in my personal machine learning projects for chess.
+As a long time user of `python-chess` I've happened to model much of the API of `bulletchess` off of `python-chess`, mostly out of comfort for what is familiar.
+I've used `python-chess` singificantly in testing `bulletchess`, but have not taken any actual code from the library, or referenced its inner workings to any real extent.
+It was much easier for me to expiriment by trial and error, rather than attempt to simply port `python-chess` to Cand write a wrapper around it.
+That wouldn't have been as much fun anyways.

 ### Overview
 At a high level, `bulletchess` includes:
 - A complete game model with intuitive representations for pieces, moves, and positions.